Outrider0x400/Unity-AlchemyAmbientObscurance/README.md

 Deferred shading path & HDR is required.

-Simply attach the script to the main camera of the scene, and attach the compute shader to the script.
-(I'll update it so this will be done automatically)
+Simply attach the script to the main camera of the scene.

 On my 940MX, the rendering of these two images took less than 8ms, at 1080p.